ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 This PCB, with one Arduino source code, will support the colour LED clocks and the white LED clocks to run with a Arduino Nano ES32.

 ![V01SmallNanoESP32-3D](https://github.com/user-attachments/assets/fb3863f4-1346-4985-a541-f087be7e8b68)
-A minimum PCB for small spaces in this repository
+A minimum PCB for small spaces in this repository.

 Power for the LED-strip can be drawn from the VBUS-pin (5V USB) on the Nano if powered with a USB-C cable.
 VBUS provides 5V whenever powered via USB.
 It is possible to feed the LED-strip via this connection but keep in mind the power travels through the PCB and USB-C power supplies are aable to supply over 20 A. This will probably melt the small copper lines on the PCB.<br>
 If powered via the VIN pin VBUS it is disabled.
 This means that while powering the board through the VIN pin, you can't get 5V from the board.

 The PCB can use different power connection options.
-A 5V, >1A power supply can be attached at the 5V power connection on the top left of the PCB.
+A 5V, >1A power supply can be attached at the 5V power connection on the top left of the PCB.<br>

-If the red line shortcut (see picture below) is closed then the LED-strip is powered via the Power 6-21V (VIN) connection with 5V.
+If the red line shortcut (see picture below) is closed then the LED-strip is powered via the Power 6-21V (VIN) connection with 5V.<br>
 This will also power the Nano ESP32.
-You can connect the Vin on the ESP32 Nano with a 5V USB power supply although the minimum voltage is noted as 6V. the 1N5817 diode even lowers the voltage with 0.5V to 4.5V.
+You can connect the Vin on the ESP32 Nano with a 5V USB power supply although the minimum voltage is noted as 6V. the 1N5817 diode even lowers the voltage with 0.5V to 4.5V.<br>
 BUT KEEP IN MIND.
 This 5V connection is fed to the LED-strip directly.
-If a higher voltage power supply connected the LEDs will be destroyed but Nano will turn on happily.
+If a higher voltage power supply connected the LEDs will be destroyed but Nano will turn on happily. <br>
 If the Nano ESP32 is connected via the USB-C port then the yellow connection must be shortcut.
 The LEDs will be powered by this power source.
 This is fine with 20 LEDs but probably not for longer strips.

 ![5VConnections](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/39ea30fc-2850-4c1c-9fdb-4b4bec752f9a)